Muntajir11/RealTimeChat/README.md

-## Welcome to **ᑕOᑎᑎEᑕT 🪢** — a real-time messaging application designed for seamless and instant communication.
+## Welcome to **ᑕOᑎᑎEᑕT 🪢**: A real-time messaging application designed for seamless and instant communication.
 This app is built using the MERN stack (MongoDB, Express, React, Node.js) and leverages Socket.IO for real-time chat functionality.

 ## Table of Contents